 Let us begin with the big picture and identify some frameworks of understanding.
-In the scientific study of religion, and thanks to the contributions of the field of socieology, there are three main views that help us understand how religion fits in society and what purposes it serves: The Functionalistic, The Conflictivist, and The Symbolic-Interactionist views.
+In the scientific study of religion, and thanks to the contributions of the field of sociology, there are three main views that help us understand how religion fits in society and what purposes it serves: The Functionalistic, The Conflictivist, and The Symbolic-Interactionistviews.
 Let us briefly describe each one of them and focus on what their areas of concerns are and in what ways they may help us understand how religions work.

 Putting all these views in the back burner for a moment, we need to point out that the functions or roles depend rely heavily on the area or discipline from which this issue is approached or responded to.
 With this in mind, religion plays more specific functions, many of which might resonate with a more down-to-earth understanding of its usefulness or lack thereof.
-I hereby summarize some of the most important ones:
+We hereby summarize some of the most important ones.

 - Religion provides moral guidance on how to live in the world.
 Religion is like an existential GPS or handbook that leads people’s path in their effort to express their solidarity to those who suffer or need a loving hand.
 It gives people an idea about to live and act in goodness with respect to a Higher Reality and themselves.

-In no way am I suggesting that these are all the roles religion plays or that religion fulfills all these functions at the same time.
+In no way are we suggesting that these are all the roles religion plays or that religion fulfills all these functions at the same time.
 In principle, they are all reasonable and valid, interpretative possibilities to be used when deemed suitable.
-Not only are they all interconnected, but one of these function or any combination of them might be more relevantthan the other possibilities, at any given time.
+Not only are they all interconnected, but one of these functions or any combination of them might be more relevantthan the other possibilities, at any given time.
 Again, the roles vary and so do their interpretations.

-Along with some corrections or qualifications to the list of interpretations I have provided, other views could also be added since no interpreter monopolizes the truth or characterizes it flawlessly.
-As we accept this invitation, let us keep in mind that all of us, as individuals, also play specific roles as members of our respective religious communities, which could well reinforce, diversify, or even challenge the ideas I have summarized in the present post.
-We all play a part too!
+Along with some corrections or qualifications to the list of interpretations we have provided, other views could also be added since no interpreter monopolizes the truth or characterizes it flawlessly.
+As we accept this invitation, keep in mind that all of us, as individuals, also play specific roles as members of our respective religious communities, which could well reinforce, diversify, or even challenge the ideas I have summarized in the present post.
+We all play a part too.

 The following quotes illustrate this function: “Religion is the opiate of the people” (Karl Marx) and “Religion is excellent stuff for keeping common people quiet” (Napoleon Bonaparte).